kimdo20/oss-repo-template/labs/lab-04/report.md

 <ul>
-  <li>Why it is important to choose a LICENSE?
+  <li><b>Why it is important to choose a LICENSE?</b>
+    <br>It is important to choose a license so that people know and can tell what terms and regulations your code has.
+If someone was interested in your code and wanted to use it or improve upon it, they would first have to know if they are allowed to via the license.<br><br>

-  <li>Why is it important that you SHOULDN'T use a project that doesn't have an explicit license?
+  <li><b>Why is it important that you SHOULDN'T use a project that doesn't have an explicit license?</b>
+    <br>It is important as there would be no regulation or protection for yourself if you choose to use it.
+If you use a project that has no explicit license, you hold no legal protection and are vulernable if the creator decides to take action against you.<br><br>

-  <li>Failure to follow the Open System Model Section
+  <li><b>Failure to follow the Open System Model Section</b>
+    <br>I believe it depends on the type of software being developed.
+In Gopher's case, there was a bigger community interested in what they were doing, but in the cases of smaller projects with a very specific and narrow niche, it may be better to adopt the "right thing" design approach.
+With projects that numerous people have their sights set on, I do agree that releasing their production work early on allows for others who may have a more optimal design method in mind to add in their thoughts.
+By releasing your idea publicly, it garters opinions that you yourself may have not have thought of, and could optimize the procedure.
+However, with projects that have specific goals in mind, having such a grand number of varying opinions could instead be distracting.<br><br>

   <li>Justification
   <li>Open source business model: https://github.com/sak6lab/OpenAssistant
  </ul>